boostercloud/booster/docs/README.md

 > - `boosted-blog` is a "parameter" for the subcommand `new:project`.
 Flags and parameters are optional and
 >   their meaning and shape depend on the subcommand you used.
 In this case, we are specifying the name of the project
 >   we are creating.

+**Note:** You can always use the flag `--help` for getting all the available options for each cli command.

 When finished, you'll see some scaffolding that has been generated.
 The project name will be the project's root so `cd` into it: